vhamal/mindfulnets-website/README.md

 # iOS

-Open `mobile/ios/Mindfulnets.xcodeproj` with XCode and hit cmd-R.
+Start with `npm install` then open `ios/Mindfulnets.xcodeproj` with XCode and hit cmd-R.
 To run on a development device, set Mindfulnets > Edit Scheme... > Run > Arguments > Environment Variables > `XCODE_HOST` to the actual IP address of the computer running XCode.